 Julia Child’s Coq au Vin

-Shortly after starting this blog, I was asked to participate in a celebration of Julia Child's 100th birthday.
-Participating bloggers were given her most famous recipes to make and share.
-It was the first time I had made coq au vin.
+Shortly after starting this blog, I was invited to join a celebration honoring Julia Child’s 100th birthday.
+Food bloggers united, each tasked with preparing her most famous recipes to share.
+This was the first time I made coq au vin, but it’s become a staple I’ve made countless times.

 What makes this coq au vin special?